Primary treatment vermifilter construction

 Domestic vermidigester with twin vaults.
 The cladding material is fibre cement board

-The vermidigester retains waste solids (faeces, toilet paper etc) on top of the substrate while the liquid percolates through the substrate and exits the digester vault.
+The vermidigester retains waste solids (faeces, toilet paper etc) on top of the substrate while the liquid percolates through the substrate and exits the digester vault into the sump.

-Twin primary vermidigesters should be constructed so the inlet can be rotated between the active digester and the resting digester.
+Twin primary vermidigesters provide for the inlet to be rotated between the active digester and the resting digester.
 The contents of one side are rested while the other digester is being used.

-The digesters sit in an earth or concrete platform.
-An earth platform is only suitable where there is no risk of wastewater entering the water table or the water table entering the sump.
+The digester vaults sit in an earth or concrete drainage platform.
+An earth platform is only suitable where there is no risk of wastewater percolating into the water table, or no risk that the water table could enter the sump.
 Usually a steel-reinforced concrete platform is constructed.
-The platform walls should be no higher than the floor of the digester vault, so that the water level cannot ever raise above the floor of the vault.
+The drainage platform is actually a shallow sump with walls and an outlet (see below).
+The walls should be no higher than the floor of the digester vault, so that the water level cannot ever raise above the level of the floor.
 This would drown the earthworms.
-Remember, the digester is a composting vault, not a water tank!
+Remember, the digester is a composting vault, not a tank!

-Shadecloth, windbreak or similar porous textile cloth is fixed onto the inner walls and floor of each crate and 10-20cm of coarse media substrate is then added to the bottom of the crates.
+Shadecloth, windbreak or similar porous textile cloth is fixed onto the inner walls and floor of each crate and 10-20cm of coarse media substrate is then added to the vaults.
 Pine bark is recommended, because this decomposes much more slowly than wood chips, coarse sawdust or wood shavings.
+However, provided it drains, any organic media is suitable as substrate.

 Large fruit crates with a capacity of 1 cubic metre are ideal for constructing vermidigesters.
-Note the ventilated walls and "false floor", which allows ventilation underneath the vault.
+Note the ventilated walls and false floor.

-These fruit crates also provide a structure to which walls and roof are attached to and are well ventilated.
+These fruit crates also provide a structure to which walls and roof can be attached.

 A primary vermidigester must be built as wide as possible to allow the heap to spread unconstrained.
 The digester on the left has a heap with a large surface area in contact with the substrate.
 Although the deep digester on the right has a similar volume, decomposition will be slower and the digester will fill much faster.